-^{315.} See infra notes 425-32 and accompanying text (describing possible benefits of mediator in regulatory negotiation).
+315. See infra notes 425-32 and accompanying text (describing possible benefits of mediator in regulatory negotiation).

-^{316.} The "interest" the agency represents is necessarily a little nebulous because, unlike the other parties, the agency would not attempt to maximize its goals (except, perhaps, in ensuring ease of administration).
+316. The "interest" the agency represents is necessarily a little nebulous because, unlike the other parties, the agency would not attempt to maximize its goals (except, perhaps, in ensuring ease of administration).
 Rather, the agency would seek to further its perception of the "public interest," as defined by its organic statute, its existing policies, and the milieu in which it operates.
 Thus, the agency representatives would attempt to develop a reasonable regulatory response to the problem, based on criteria similar to those that would be used if the agency itself were developing the regulation.
 In traditional rulemaking, the agency must anticipate the reactions of its constituencies and take appropriate action.
 In the negotiation context, however, because the interests of the agency's constituencies would be presented directly, the agency would be free to concentrate more directly on its own position.
-Under traditional rulemaking and negotiation the agency would develop its position by acting like the umpire assessing competing claims of the parties concerning the facts and policies involved in the regulation.
-See supra notes 73-75, 87-88 and accompanying text (currently agencies act as umpires in rulemaking should the agency participate in the negotiations?317 Although this issue has generated considerable discussion over the years with respect to agency participation in the development of voluntary standards, no clear consensus has emerged.318 Agency participation can be viewed as inconsistent with the agency's role as the sovereign decisionmaker because participation may cloud its ability to determine independently what is the best regulation.
-Despite such possibility, objective analysis indicates that the agency may have a real and significant incentive to participate fully.
+Under traditional rulemaking and negotiation the agency would develop is position by acting like the umpire assessing competing claims of the parties concerning the facts and policies involved in the regulation.
+See supra notes 73-75, 87-88 and accompanying text (currently agencies act as umpires in rulemaking ents, whether the applicant has a record of advocating similar positions with apparent member or constituent approval and whether the applicant advises its members or constituents of the position it is taking or has taken in the proceeding."
+Administration Conference of United States Recommendation 79.5, § (1)(g), 1 C.F.R. § 305.79-5(1)(g) (1981).